Is PR the New Hero Marketing Activity? How PR Drives SEO, Trust, Brand Authority, and AI Visibility (with Data-backed Insights)

 It’s how PR aligns with real media practice.

-PR Qualifiables: How to Tell if PR Is Working
+How to Tell if PR Is Working

 PR shouldn’t be judged by a single metric.
 It should be qualified by what changes.